ORCID/ORCID-Source/orcid-model/src/main/resources/notification_2.0_rc1/README.md

-#ORCID API v2.0_rc1 Notifications Add Activities Guide
+#ORCID API v2.0_rc1 Notifications Permission Guide
 Starting in v2.0_rc1, the ORCID API supports new functionality to enable member organizations to add permission requests to a user's ORCID Inbox.
 These requests provide a "snapshot" example of the type of activities that will be added to the user's ORCID record as a result of granting the permission.

 _**User-friendly implementation detail**: Several fields described below are displayed directly to the end user.
 The ORCID user interface is currently available in 10+ languages, and emails sent to the user are also presented in the user's language of choice.
 The language preference of the user is available via the ORCID API, and is always public.
 We strongly recommend that you read and consider the user's language when providing messages to them, providing user-displayed fields in their preferred language when feasible._

-##Notifications Add Activities XML
+##Notifications Permission XML
-XML for the ```ADD_ACTIVITIES``` notifications follows the [notification-add-activities-2.0_rc1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/notification_2.0_rc1/notification-add-activities-2.0_rc1.xsd) and consists of the following sections:
+XML for the ```PERMISSION``` notifications follows the [notification-permission-2.0_rc1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/notification_2.0_rc1/notification-permission-2.0_rc1.xsd) and consists of the following sections:

-- **notification:notification-type**: The type of notification - for this type of notification, the value is always ```ADD_ACTIVITIES```.
+- **notification:notification-type**: The type of notification - for this type of notification, the value is always ```PERMISSION```.

 - **notification:activity-type**: DISPLAYED TO END USER.
 A plain text value for describing to the user the type of items that you'll plan to add to his/her record once permission is granted.
 This value should be short (fewer than 25 characters), and can be a bit more descriptive, for example, "your recent publications", or "validated affiliations", or it can simply mirror the value used for ```notification: activity-type``` below (education, employment, etc. You should assume that this text will be used in the middle of a sentence _(for example, the message subject line of "Add &lt;notification:activity-type&gt; to your ORCID record")_, so you should use discretion on capitalization and length.